Activate activities within an ad-hoc sub-process

 Migrate multiple process instances.
 Since only process instances with ACTIVE state can be migrated, any given filters for state are ignored and overridden during this batch operation.
 This is done asynchronously, the progress can be tracked using the batchOperationKey from the response and the batch operation status endpoint (/batch-operations/{batchOperationKey}).

-The process instance filter.
+Modify process instance

 Modifies a running process instance.
 This request can contain multiple instructions to activate an element of the process or to terminate an active instance of an element.